MichaelKnight4714/Projects/Projects/Analysis_of_Trust_in_Media/README.md

 ### Executive Summary

-This goal of this project is to address the reason why people continue to frequently get their news from social networking sites despite the fact that they do not trust it.
+The goal of this project is to address the reason why people continue to frequently get their news from social networking sites despite the fact that they do not trust it.
 We have identified a few hypotheses that form the basis of our research question.
 Firstly, we will use the survey findings to show the lack of trust that people who obtain news from social media have towards family, friends, and news media in general.
 Additionally, we will show that the respondents who read the news for political reasons tend to only focus on either republican or democratic debates to enhance their political views.
 We also identify that respondents who approach social media news with a skeptical eye are more likely to fact check whatever they read on social platforms to verify its authenticity.
 Survey data also indicates that readers who diversify their sources of information on the subject of government and politics are more likely to engage and share their opinions with their family and friends.

 Based on our lit review (see [paper](./Team-2-Final-Project.pdf)), we hypothesize the following: